kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/playercontrollerv2-mods.md

 #PlayerController_v2 Mods

-Below is the updated code, so that it works with the new GameData Inventory for the simplified PlayerController_v2 script included with the simplified MiniGame provided here:
+Below is the updated code designed to work with new versions of GameData that includes logic for the Inventory System for the simplified PlayerController_v2 script included with the simplified MiniGame provided here:

 THIS IS CODE FOR PlayerController_v2, don't use this if you have PlayerController.cs, because this version does not include the animator logic.